-Biodiversity and Organic Production
+Biodiversity and Sustainability

-The vineyard here on St Martin's is full of life at every level - beneath the vines there are a whole host of rare arable wildflowers which are attended by bumblebees, solitary bees, hoverflies and butterflies.
+The vineyard here on St Martin's is full of life at every level - beneath the vines there are a whole host of rare arable wildflowers which are enjoyed by bumblebees, solitary bees, hoverflies and butterflies.
 Each of our vine fields is surrounded by dense wind-breaks, (a feature common across the landscape of Scilly to protect delicate crops), which are filled with nesting birds including thrushes, blackbirds, dunnock, house sparrows and goldfinches.
 Alongside the cultivated vines on the site are wilder areas where nature can flourish undisturbed including an elm copse studded with bluebells and campions, as well as areas of fragrant honeysuckle and gorse which fills the air with its coconut scent in springtime.
 Areas such as this are home to small mammals including the Scilly shrew - an insectivorous species not found on the mainland but which is a great help in organic control of pests!

 Fossil-fuel Free: In autumn 2022 we completed the switch to entirely fossil-fuel free management of the vineyard from mowing the grassland, cutting the 2km of hedging and all of those day-to-day jobs which require moving materials and equipment around the site.
 This required some initial investment in battery-powered machinery, as well as changing our management approach & priorities in order to allow this.

 Renewables: In 2021 we installed a solar array and battery storage on the vineyard – our vineyard operation and two shepherds huts are approximately 75% powered by our own renewables through the summer season with remaining grid-power from a renewables-only tariff.
 Whilst we try to choose sunny days for more energy-intensive jobs such as brewing our micro-batch beers, nothing is wasted as the excess power goes into the grid to add more renewables to the energy mix used on the island.